zoogeny/zoogeny/books/story-self/14-Chapter-8-On-The-One-draft.md

 A general mystical belief is that the world emanates from a singular unity.
 Each mystical system has different levels of emanation.
 A common theme is that nature and humans are low on the chain of emanation.

-Some mystical traditions teach that there is a process by which conscious entities in the lowest emanation can travel back up through the higher levels.
-This transcendence continues back to the Nous and eventually to the One itself.
+Some mystical traditions teach that there is a process by which conscious entities in the lowest emanation can travel back up through to the higher levels.
+This process of transcendence continues back to the Nous and eventually to the One itself.

-Each spiritual tradition that believes in such a transcendent journey will have a belief on which processes are required to achieve this experience.
+Most spiritual tradition that believe in such a transcendent journey have a dogma on which rituals, behaviors, and beliefs are required to achieve this experience.

 Those who claim to have had transcendent experiences usually report a feeling during the experience of becoming whole and united with all existence.
 They often claim to experience feelings of bliss.

 Taoism is one spiritual tradition where the description of the Tao matches many of the descriptions of the One.

-Buddhism and Zen use similar mystical ideas to describe the enlightenment of the Buddha.
+Buddhism and Zen use similar mystical ideas to describe the enlightenment of the Buddha and the path of the bodhisattva.

 Hindu spiritualists explore similar ideas in the Upanishads.
 They share the idea of a singular spiritual source from which all emanates.

 Abrahamic religions often permit mystical ideas.
 Islam has Sufism and mystics like Ibn 'Arabi.
-Judaism has Kabbalah.
+Judaism has Kabbalah and Hasidism.
 Christianity has roots in Gnosticism and mystics like Meister Eckhart.

-Philosophy has writers like Spinoza with his pantheistic God of nature.
+Philosophy has writers like Spinoza with his pantheistic view of a God of nature.

 ### The separation

-The Nous is self-aware, conscious and contains all possible thoughts.
+The Nous is self-aware, conscious, and contains all possible thoughts.
 One such thought is the question of what is outside of the set of all possible thoughts.
 How can the set of all possible thoughts know what is not in the set of all possible thoughts?

-It is said the One is everything and the One is nothing.

 The Nous could attempt to list all possible definable things.
 But that list is inexhaustible.